Declutter These Items Now to Gain a Bigger, More Practical Kitchen

 Those that are warped, stained, or cracked probably aren't even safe to use anymore; those with missing lids can't be used for their intended purpose.
-Unfortunately, you'll have to just throw them away.
-Upgrade to a set of glass storage containers.
-Leftovers taste better when they're stored in glass and are safer to reheat.
+Some can be recycled, but unfortunately, you'll have to throw others away.
+Upgrade to a set of glass storage containers.* Leftovers taste better when they're stored in glass and are safer to reheat.
 And nice glass bowls can even be used as serveware.

 More trouble to use and clean than they're worth, you rarely reach for them.
 Declutter, and make room for your well-used utensils.